In November 2023, Amigo started deleting some loans from people’s credit records. it says

 Ask yourself if Amigo had actually looked at your credit record carefully and your recent bank statements at the time you took the loan, what would they have seen?
 Would they have seen a worsening debt situation, someone who would be likely to struggle to pay £197 a month (or however much your loan repayments are) for years?

-The other point to consider is whether you have any better options than stopping paying with this Set Off.
+Do you have any better options than stopping paying with this Set Off

 If you can’t afford to make the payments but your guarantor could, opting for this Set Off will save your guarantor a lot of money if you win your complaint, as they would only get a small percentage back of that money in any future Scheme.